corda/corda/docs/source/contributing.rst

 -----------------------------------
 You should merge the changes back into Corda as follows:

-1. Create a pull request from your fork to the current development branch of the Corda repo
+1. Create a pull request from your fork to the equivalent branch of the Corda repo

 2. In the PR comments box: